KozielGPC/uzum-drawing-game/README.md

 # Infra

 ## To Do
+- Update canvas drawing component to use another package
 - Update backend dockerfile to run with tilt
 - Add postgres into a kubernetes file
 - Run everything with tilt